panoc/NetWatchda/README.md

 ---

 ## 🚀 Installation
+**At least 3MB free storage space.**
+The script itself is tiny (only a few KB), but it relies on curl to communicate with Discord.
+In OpenWrt, installing curl is a multi-step process that requires several libraries:

+- curl binary: The core tool.
+- libcurl: The logic library.
+- ca-bundle / ca-certificates: These are essential for "HTTPS" security.
+Without them, your router cannot verify Discord’s identity, and the connection will fail.
+- mbedtls or openssl: The encryption engine.

+Combined, these packages require approximately 1.5MB to 2.2MB of permanent space.
+We set the guard at 3MB to allow room for the opkg package manager to download temporary files during installation without hitting 100% utilization.
 Run the following command in your OpenWrt router’s terminal.
 The installer is interactive and will guide you through setup.